Best practices for conversational language understanding

 Normalization in model version 2023-04-15

-Model version 2023-04-15, conversational language understanding provides normalization in the inference layer that doesn't affect training.
+With model version 2023-04-15, conversational language understanding provides normalization in the inference layer that doesn't affect training.

-Debugging composed entities
+Debug composed entities

-Evaluate a model using multiple test sets
+Evaluate a model by using multiple test sets

-Data in a conversational language understanding project can have two data sets.
-A "testing" set, and a "training" set.
+Data in a conversational language understanding project can have two datasets: a testing set and a training set.
 If you want to use multiple test sets to evaluate your model, you can:

 • Give your test sets different names (for example, "test1" and "test2").